This post is an updated version of an article originally written by Dana Lynch.

 Top 10 Vancouver Shopping Destinations

 1. Robson Street and Downtown Vancouver – Vancouver’s best-known shopping district is lined with international designers and famous brands, making it a great destination for clothes, accessories, shoes and bags.
 A huge variety of shopping can also be found in the surrounding streets, including book stores, electronics, Pacific Centre Mall, high-end Holt Renfrew and the ultimate Canadian department store The Bay.
-One block south of Robson Street, you’ll find Tiffany, Brooks Brothers and other luxe shops on Alberni Street, Vancouver’s version of Rodeo Drive.
+One block north of Robson Street, you’ll find Tiffany, Brooks Brothers and other luxe shops on Alberni Street, Vancouver’s version of Rodeo Drive.